dngulin/ksi/Documentation~/traits.md

 ### Generated ExplicitCopy API

-Usage of the `[ExplicitCopy]` attribute triggers code generation of `CopyTo` and `CopyFrom` methods for the marked type and possible containers:
+Usage of the [ExplicitCopyAttribute](api/T.ExplicitCopyAttribute.g.md) triggers code generation of `CopyTo` and `CopyFrom` methods for the marked type and possible containers:

 - `TStruct CopyTo(this in TStruct self, ref TStruct other)`
 - `TStruct CopyForm(this ref TStruct self, in TStruct other)`